Abdallah0799/Museum_data_camp/README.md

 ## Preprocessing of the data
 There is a file process_data.py which is used for preprocessing of features in the dataset.
 The functions of this file are used in the notebook museum_objects.ipynb

+## Starting kit

+The notebook presenting the context of the problem is `museum_objects.ipynb`.
+You can find all our choices to tackle the problem, and some data visualization.
+You can also find the first model used as a first baseline in the folder `submissions/starting_kit`

 ## Submission
 Before submitting make sure to test your model and check that everything works fine.
 In order to do that you can run :